Peergos/Peergos/README.md

 3.0 Nodes
  - Types of node in decreasing order of reliability: Core node,
  - The Core nodes are highly reliable nodes.
-They store the username <--> public key mapping and the encrypted pending follow requests
+They store the username <--> public key mapping and the encrypted pending follow requests.
+Eventually we hope to put this small amount of data in a blockchain for full decentralization.
  - A new node contacts a publc Peergos server to join the network

 4.0 Trust
- - There is a self-signed root certificate used to sign releases, which the user can choose to install
+ - New versions of the software will be delivered through Peergos itself.
+(Able to be turned off by the user if desired)
- - A user who trusts a public Peergos server can use the web interface over TLS
+ - A user who trusts a public Peergos server (and the SSL Certificate authority chain) can use the web interface over TLS
  - A less trusting user can run a Peergos server on their own machine and use the web interface over localhost

 4.0 Logging in
- - A user's username is salted with the hash of their password and then run through scrypt (with paramters 17, 8, 96, 1000) to generate a symmertic key, an encypting keypair and a signing keypair.
-This means that a user can log in from any machine without transfering any keys, and also that their keys are protected from a brute force attack.
+ - A user's username is salted with the hash of their password and then run through scrypt (with paramters 17, 8, 1, 96) to generate a symmertic key, an encrypting keypair and a signing keypair.
+This means that a user can log in from any machine without transfering any keys, and also that their keys are protected from a brute force attack (see slides above for cost estimate).

 5.0 Encryption
  - private keys never leave client node
  - encrypted files are duplicated locally, using erasure codes, into multiple fragments to distribute to the network

 6.0 Incentives
- - Amount of storage individuals are allowed to use is the amount they donate divided by the replication ratio.
-This amount takes a week of > 70% up-time to be usable, and will decrease if donated storage is ever online for less than 70% in the previous month (as measured by the network)
+ - Users will be able to earn storage space by donating storage space (through [FileCoin](http://filecoin.io/))

 7.0 Repair after node disappearance
  - User's client is responsible for ensuring enough fragments of their files remain (another incentive to stay online)
- - For paying users, we can keep a copy of the (encrypted) fragments on our servers to 100% guarantee availability
+ - For paying users, we can keep a copy of the (encrypted) fragments on our servers to 100% guarantee no data loss

 8.0 Friend network
  - Anyone can send anyone else a "friend request".
 This amounts to "following" someone and is a one way protocol.
 This is stored in the core codes, but the core nodes cannot see who is sending the friend request.